Gotrax GXL Commuter V2 Review: Overview

 If you’re debating on whether to go with the GXL V2 or original Commuter (V1), then we’ve got answers.
 Here are the main differences:

-- GXL V2 has hand-operated disc brake and V1 has foot-operated disc brake, which we like much better
+- GXL V2 has hand-operated disc brake, and V1 has a foot-operated disc brake, which we like much better

 - GXL V2 has beefed-up rear fender which is less prone to breaking

 - GXL V1 is about $30 less expensive than the V2 when both are on sale.
 We think the V2 is a much-improved scooter for the extra money

 Basically, the V2 has a few improvements that make a great scooter even better.
 We choose to spend the extra money to get them, but you might not.
 One thing to note is that if you want a V1, you’d better snap it up quickly.
 We heard from GoTrax that they are fazing out the V1 and replacing it with the V2.

 GXL Commuter V2 vs. Xiaomi Mi M365

 The GXL Commuter V2 is the king of its price category, and so is the M365.
 The main differences between these two scooters are:

 - The M365 has greater range (19 miles) compared to the V2 (12 miles)